nTafirei/Agent-Orchestrator-Public/README.md

 viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true">
 <path d="m7.775 3.275 1.25-1.25a3.5 3.5 0 1 1 4.95 4.95l-2.5 2.5a3.5 3.5 0 0 1-4.95 0 .751.751 0 0 1 .018-1.042.751.751 0 0 1 1.042-.018 1.998 1.998 0 0 0 2.83 0l2.5-2.5a2.002 2.002 0 0 0-2.83-2.83l-1.25 1.25a.751.751 0 0 1-1.042-.018.751.751 0 0 1-.018-1.042Zm-4.69 9.64a1.998 1.998 0 0 0 2.83 0l1.25-1.25a.751.751 0 0 1 1.042.018.751.751 0 0 1 .018 1.042l-1.25 1.25a3.5 3.5 0 1 1-4.95-4.95l2.5-2.5a3.5 3.5 0 0 1 4.95 0 .751.751 0 0 1-.018 1.042.751.751 0 0 1-1.042.018 1.998 1.998 0 0 0-2.83 0l-2.5 2.5a1.998 1.998 0 0 0 0 2.83Z"></path></svg></a></div>

-The MaroTech Agent Automation Platform is a AI automation and workflow management system.
+The MaroTech Agent Automation Platform is an AI automation and workflow management system.
-It solves the problem of orchestrating and controlling multiple cross-organisational AI agents – removing complexity, securing control, and enabling businesses to thrive in an AI age.
+It solves the problem of orchestrating and controlling multiple cross-organisational AI agents – removing complexity, securing control, and enabling businesses to thrive in the AI age.
 <p>
 <a href="https://github.com/nTafirei/Agent-Orchestrator-Public">Download it here</a>
 </p>